group-15-dd2480/Assignment-2/readme.md

 Java version: 21.0.2

+## Javadocs

+To generate javadocs, run `mvn javadoc:javadoc`.
+The results can be found in `target/reports/apidocs` as browsable HTML.

 ## Folder structure overview

 The code can be found in `/src/main/java/org/dd2480`, with resources in `/src/main/resources`, and tests in `/src/test/java`.